Swizec/nightowls/manuscript/factors-of-flow.md

 ### Panic mode

 Every one of us probably knows that feeling of sheer panic a hard deadline brings.
 The moment you realize The Paper is due next morning, it's already 10PM, you've just come home from an evening of beers and discovered you _still_ haven't picked up that book from the library.
-You know, the one with all the information you need to write this thing.
+You know, the one with all the info you need to write this thing.

 That's when real productivity begins for most people.
 That's when they can really tell what they're made of.